-There is a greater level of clarity required on specific issues, including:
+There is a greater level of transparency required on specific issues, including:

-- How the new weighting sub-measures are applied on a property by property basis and how the results determine the specific wastewater solution/outcome for the property. - YVW Annual Reports do not separate the annual sewerage extension cost from the annual reticulated water extension cost (they are combined as one item in the Annual Report).
-It would be helpful to have these two items separated out in the Annual Report, so that annual CSP expenditure can easily be shown and accessed on an annual basis from YVW's public information.
+- Transparency is needed into how the new weighting sub-measures are applied on a property by property basis and how the results determine the specific wastewater solution/outcome for the property. - It is unclear what the key drivers for the change to the Backlog framework were/are, particularly when there is no transparency into how much of the allocated overall \$400 million Budget for CSP rollout across all of YVW's Catchment Area has already been expended (from any of YVW's public information).
+The last YVW Annual Report does not separate the sewerage extension cost from the reticulated water extension cost (they are combined as one item in the Annual Report).